 “The Clyde is not just a venue to me.
 It is a dream, and I want everyone that walks through these doors to feel the same.”

-I prayed the same prayer for about two months: God show me the way you want me to go.
-For a long time, there was nothing.
+I prayed the same prayer for months: God show me the way you want me to go, and for a long time, there was no clear answer.
 No circle on the map saying go here, no email from God saying what to do in step-by-step form, no phone call from the CEO of making all your dreams come true saying here’s your plan.
 Nothing.
-Only me feeling utterly lost and out of control.
+But God was working on me.

-Then one day, Don, the president of Kelly Tours in Savannah called me.
+One day, Don, the president of Kelly Tours in Savannah called me.
 He offered me an awesome opportunity to start up a small café in this little space he had in the Historic District.
-It wasn’t exactly what I had envisioned but it felt like the answer I had been looking for.
+It wasn’t exactly what I had envisioned but it felt like steps in the right direction.

-Then, something amazing happened.
+Then, a few weeks later, something amazing happened.
 A little divine intervention I like to call it.
-The ten-year tenant backed out of their contract a few weeks later, making the space available!
+The tenant backed out of their 10-year contract, making the space available!
 I went to Don and pitched the idea again.
 I sought advice from local experts in the industry and made sure that they too thought a new venue was a valid need for Savannah.
 You know that saying when one door closes another door opens?
 Well, I was that open door!
-After several meetings, consultations, and positive feedback, Don decided to invest in my plan and the venue was a go.
+After several meetings, consultations, and positive feedback, The Clyde Venue was a go.

 I chose to embrace the opportunity for everything that it is.
 I owned up to not knowing everything and opened my mind to learning anything.
-I’ve enjoyed the process and opportunity of creating The Clyde Venue from the ground up, and I’m excited to welcome you and your guests into this incredible space where moments will be remembered.
+I’ve enjoyed the process and opportunity of creating The Clyde Venue from the ground up, and I’m excited to welcome you and your guests into this incredible space.
 The Clyde is not just a venue to me.
 It is a dream, and I want everyone that walks through these doors to feel the same.